mozilla-services/tecken/docs/upload.rst

 Subsequent attempts will pick up where they left off--files that have been processed won't be reprocessed.

-If you find your job is getting HTTP 429s or 504s frequently or it doesn't seem like symbol uploads are being completed, try these tips:
+If you find your symbols upload job is getting HTTP 429 or 5xx responses often or it doesn't seem like symbol uploads are being completed, try these tips:

 1. break up the zip file into smaller zip files to upload
 2. increase the amount of time you're giving to uploading symbols, increase the